 On STS-41G in 1984, two women — Ride and Kathryn Sullivan — flew on one mission for the first time — as well as the first Canadian, Marc Garneau.

 Other milestones Challenger achieved included the first night launch and landing (STS-8) and the first operational Spacelab flight (STS-51B).
 Spacelab was a European space laboratory that fit into a shuttle's cargo bay and included several experiments designed for tests in microgravity.
 It flew on Columbia on STS-9 for the first time, but Challenger's mission is considered the first working one.

 Some of Challenger's most memorable moments took place in April 1984, on STS-41C.
 That mission featured the very first astronaut repair of a satellite.

-Salvage crews spent several weeks recovering pieces of the shuttle and carefully, bringing up the remains of the seven astronauts.
-Remains that could be identified were turned over to the families, while the rest were buried in a monument to the Challenger crew at Arlington Cemetery on May 20, 1986.
+Salvage crews spent several weeks recovering pieces of the shuttle and carefully bringing up the remains of the seven astronauts.
+Remains that could be identified were turned over to the families, while the rest were buried in a monument to the Challenger crew at Arlington National Cemetery on May 20, 1986.

 Cultural and technical problems

-A presidential commission was convened to look into the incident, chaired by former attorney general and secretary of state William P. Rogers.
+A presidential commission was convened to look into the incident, chaired by former Attorney General and Secretary of State William P. Rogers.
 It included participation from Neil Armstrong (the first man on the moon) and NASA astronaut Sally Ride, among others.

-Challenger has also left an educational legacy: members of the crews' families founded the Challenger Center for Space Science Education program, which brings students on simulated space missions.
+Challenger has also left an educational legacy: Members of the crews' families founded the Challenger Center for Space Science Education program, which brings students on simulated space missions.